wassname2/wassname2/README.md

-### Hi there 👋
+### 👋Hi👋there👋

-I'm just a grumpy cat that likes to machine learn.
+I'm just a grumpy cat that likes to machine learn :(.

 Connect with me at Woodside:
 - https://confluence.woodside.com.au/display/~W43945